DrRetro2033/Pokemon-Manager/README.md

 IMPORTANT:
 -
 Pokémon Manager is not a save editor.
 Also, due to my lack of experience of doing projects like Pokémon Manager, I will make a lot of mistakes in terms of optimization and organization.
 Please feel free to make constructive feedback and help me understand my mistakes.
 Setup:
 -

 - Pre-requisites:
   - Have downloaded the latest version of PkHEX, opened a save file, and dumped Pokémon into the database.
-  - Pokémon Manager uses PokéAPI to make the code cleaner and save space, but since it's on the internet, you require wifi or ethernet when adding new Pokémon.
+  - Pokémon Manager uses PokéAPI to make the code cleaner and save space, but since it's on the internet, you require wifi or ethernet when adding new Pokémon.features
 - Installing:
   - Download the latest version of Pokémon Manager.
   - Extract the zip file into the same folder as PkHEX.